 imagine VR think of the HMDs (head mounted displays) worn but the hardware will change and evolve over time.
 Relating VR to a peripheral would be like saying radio only works old fashioned boxes in your grandparent’s house.
 Now we can stream radio from our phones, laptops, and cars.
 In the same way, virtual reality can be experienced through headsets, mobile VR, caves, and who knows what next.

 4. My 360-degree video is virtual reality.

 There are a couple new technologies on the market besides virtual reality that can be confused with it.
 There are 360-degree videos that can be explored with apps like VIAR360.
 360-degree videos are not real virtual reality because you cannot interact with the content besides moving between scenes that are stitched together and clicking on information buttons added after the video is taken.
 You can’t change the story of a 360-degree video and this is why it is not VR.

 Augmented reality is also confused with VR, especially since the two terms are used together a lot.
 Augmented reality interposes a digital image in the real world.
 For instance, check out this video of the Microsoft HoloLens.
 The friend in Germany is interposed into the room of the person in the US.
-Another use of augmented reality is Llama Zoo where you can view a heart and click on it.
-Think Tony Stark when you think Augmented Reality.
+Another use of augmented reality is Llama Zoo, where you can view a heart and click on it.
+Think Tony Stark when you think of Augmented Reality.

-Down the line, these three technologies, 360-degree video, virtual reality, and augmented reality will combine to form “mixed reality”, which is the real future.
+Down the line, these three technologies, 360-degree video, virtual reality, and augmented reality, will combine to form “mixed reality”, which is the real future.